×

 Similar to carpal tunnel syndrome, tarsal tunnel syndrome is a squeezing of the tibial nerve.
 In most cases, this does not require surgery.
 However, in cases that persist for long periods of time, surgery may be recommended to reduce pain and the chances of permanent damage to the foot.
 This surgery involves making a small incision to the ligament that covers the nerve, giving it more room to breathe and relieve pressure.

-Ankle sprains are one of the most common orthopaedic injuries and usually heal on their own.
-However, severe ankle sprains in which the tendon separates from the bone often require surgical intervention to repair the tendon.
-This can be done in several ways – a conversation with your doctor will be necessary to determine the correct course of action for your individual situation.
+Ankle sprains are one of the most common orthopedic injuries and usually heal on their own.
+However, severe ankle sprains in which the tendon separates from the bone often require surgical intervention.
+The repair of the tendon can be accomplished in several ways – a conversation with your doctor will be necessary to determine the correct course of action for your individual situation.

 Severe foot and ankle arthritis may require surgery to reduce pain and increase your range of motion.
 The surgery involves removing as much excess tissue and bone spurs as possible to reduce or eliminate bone-on-bone contact.
 As this surgery can be performed multiple ways, consult with your doctor on the correct path for you.